Crypto-Claudia/Bookmark-Login/README.md

 ## Installation

 1. **Create a Bookmarklet:**
    - Copy the entire JavaScript code from `bookmarklet.js`.
+This file contains test data specifically for use with `nid.naver.com`.
+   - The test password included is `claudia`.
    - Create a new bookmark in your web browser.
    - Paste the JavaScript code into the bookmark’s URL field.